Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 **Why We Test With Primes (The Hard Case):**

-Uniform gaps are trivial—they achieve optimal MSE with **0% improvement needed** because evenly-spaced samples already minimize approximation error.
+Uniform gaps are trivial; they achieve optimal MSE with **0% improvement needed** because evenly-spaced samples already minimize approximation error.
 There is nothing to optimize.

 **PSON exists for when uniform spacing is not possible:** hardware constraints, existing sensor placements, legacy systems, or physical limitations.
 In these cases, you're stuck with irregular arrays and need algorithmic correction.